 Mix in the dry ingredients, just until combined.

-Optional: Top with the thinly sliced jalapeño pepper rings.
+Top with the thinly sliced jalapeño pepper rings.
 This added touch makes a pretty presentation if you're having guest over.

 Bake for 40-45 minutes or until a toothpick, when inserted, comes out clean.